Rajdeep1311/cloud-native-monitoring-app/README.md

 To learn and apply more commands checkout [Official Kubernetes Documentation](https://kubernetes.io/docs/reference/kubectl/)

 If you liked the project, do give it a star.
-Thanks and happy learning.
+Thank you and happy learning.